vladodyanov/vladodyanov/README.md

 ### Hi, I am Vlado.

-Passionate traveller, love architecture, desigh, photograpy.
+Passionate traveller, love architecture, desigh, photography.
 Booklover.

 My last but not least addiction is codding with Python....AI is also in my mind !